 You can find company reviews on Glassdoor and Indeed and get a good idea of how the company works and what it focuses on.
 These reviews will again help you get an insight into the company from the perspective of a working employee and help you filter relevant hobbies for your resume and CVs.

-What to Include in Hobbies for Resume
+What to Include as Hobbies in My Resume?

-Hobbies can be like a wild card that can get you to the top of the pile of endless resumes but you should be careful how to present them as well.
+Hobbies can be like a wild card that can get you to the top of the pile of endless resumes, but you should be careful how to present them as well.
 Be sure that you are:

 - Specific and Direct: Just list down the main activity and do not beat around the bush.
-You should write one line about the hobby and not just a word which is the hobby itself.
+You should write one line about the hobby and not just a word that is the hobby itself.

 - Honest: Do not try to fabricate or exaggerate a hobby just for the sake of a resume.
 They will sense out pretty easily that the mentioned activity is not your hobby if you lie.

-- Relevant: You may have 10 hobbies in total but can identify that only 4 are relevant to the present profile.
+- Relevant: You may have 10 hobbies in total, but can identify that only 4 are relevant to the present profile.
 Do not write all 10 and stick to the relevant hobbies only.

 There are some things that when included as a hobby may negatively impact your application.
 Make sure you’re wary of the following:

 - Dangerous Activities: You may be a thrill junkie and live your life on the edge.
-But refrain from mentioning extremely dangerous activities as they may hint towards being irresponsible.
+But refrain from mentioning extremely dangerous activities, as they may hint towards being irresponsible.
 But it is recommended to add these if the profile demands risk-taking and initiative.

 - Criminal Activities: Your passion may lie in graffiti or murals.
 But usually, this is associated with vandalism and is not appreciated.
 Be careful when adding such hobbies to your resume.